WET samples do not reproduce the organ sound

 Hauptwerk

-The display on the house organ should match this.
+The display on the house organ must correspond to this.
 The acoustics of the church have been transferred to the house organ via an IR recording.
-The tone starts at a short distance from the organist, then becomes fuller in the acoustics and dies out.
-Here, too, the reflections of the acoustics come after the sound of the tone in the same way as in the church.
-All samples together form the sample set.
-It is a large file that takes two minutes to store in the house organ.
-But only then can a perfect reproduction of the organ sound be heard.
+The tone begins a short distance from the organist, then fills up in the acoustics and dies out.
+Here too, the reverberations of the acoustics come after the sound of the tone in the same way as in the church.

 Sounds of Hauptwerk samples